caleb531/youversion-suggest-api/README.md

 **This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.**

+## Attribution

+As a courtesy to YouVersion, we kindly ask that you add some kind of attribution to your application which acknowledges YouVersion as the source of the Bible content, along with some disclaimer that all Bible content is copyright of the respective publishers.

 ## Usage

 This API thinks of Bible content in terms of Bible "references".
 A Bible